 Product placement in movies is nothing new.
 It's always been a very efficient way to make money and keep the film looking like it exists in the real world.
 But with movies getting more expensive, product placement is more necessary and brands expect more bang for their buck.
 A simple Subway sign in the back isn't going to do the trick.
 Some films stop just shy of having the stars chow down on cold cut combos.

 Sometimes overt product placement fits, like in Days of Thunder or Talladega Nights: The Ballad of Ricky Bobby because yes, race cars really do have sponsors.
 Or if the shameless product placement is used for comedy's sake, making fun of the very commercialization that's happening onscreen, like in Wayne's World or, well, Talladega Nights.

 "Vintage 2004."
-Really?
 Even in a movie that lovingly lingers on a futuristic mega-Audi, the moments devoted to Converse sneakers are flagrant.
 The direct sneaker advertising throughout I, Robot completely takes you out of the movie.
-ON the plus side, it desensitizes you enough that you barely notice the giant McDonald's and Gap ads when Will Smith walks through Times Square.
+On the plus side, it desensitizes you enough that you barely notice the giant McDonald's and Gap ads when Will Smith walks through Times Square.